somosnlp/somosnlp.org/pages/hackathon/index.en.md

 </details>

 <details>
-<summary>How do you recommend organizing ourselves?</summary>
+<summary>How do you recommend we organize ourselves?</summary>

-- Use your project's Discord channel to communicate and get organized.
+- Use your project's Discord channel to communicate and stay organized.
-- Since this is an international hackathon, we recommend async communication or splitting the work and holding smaller meetings
+- Since this is an international hackathon, we recommend async communication, or splitting the work and holding smaller meetings.
-- Schedule meetings or chat spontaneously using the new voice channels in the "MEETING ROOMS" category on Discord
+- Schedule meetings or chat spontaneously using the new voice channels in the "SALAS DE REUNIÓN" category on Discord.
-- Pin the important messages in your project channel, e.g. task allocation, next meeting date, etc. To pin a message click the three dots and select "Pin message"
+- Pin important messages in your project channel — e.g. task allocation, next meeting date, etc. To pin a message, click the three dots and select "Pin message".
-- For extra clarity, you can also create a shared document with the team where you write down the project goal, split tasks and so on (and pin the link in the chat)
+- For extra clarity, you can also create a shared document with the team to write down the project goal, split tasks and so on (and pin the link in the chat).

 </details>